The Towering Inferno; or, 2 Hours And 45 Minutes Of Sheer Terror. Plus, Therapy.

 Here is my rendition of the event:

-That following year, when I was 8, in a last ditch effort to bring me out of the dark morass that was my futile existence, my parents made a bold decision that they believed to be in my best interest.
+That following year, when I was 8, my parents made a bold decision that they believed to be in my best interest.

 The took me to a dark, crowded movie theater to see The Towering Inferno.
 My parents excitedly told me that it was a movie about a building that had 138 floors and was 1,800 feet high.
 But they left a few key elements out: